Lecture – Challenges to Evidence-Based Practice in Indigenous Community Mental Health

 Available with English captions.

-- Summary of Native American dissatisfaction with conventional mental health treatments and services
+- Native American dissatisfaction with conventional mental health treatments and services

-- Explanation of Native American commitments to traditional cultural practices and activities
+- Native American commitments to traditional cultural practices and activities

-- Discussion of characteristics of a culturally-grounded, alternative Native American approach to mental health treatment that is grounded in the culture
+- Characteristics of an alternative Native American approach to mental health treatment that is grounded in the culture

 In this lecture, Gone explains the challenges of bringing evidence-based clinical practices to Indigenous communities.
 He states that many Indigenous individuals tend to reject evidence-based medicine because of the legacy of cultural subjugation and longstanding power imbalances.
 Because of efforts to change and even eradicate Native American culture, many Indigenous people see mainstream clinical interventions as irrelevant and ineffective.

 Further, Gone states that the norms, routines, and logics of our “conventional” mental health clinic were developed from traditions that are far different than Indigenous therapeutic traditions.
 Although there are different healing methods in Indigenous communities, many share common principles.